-Security Feature Description File-Based Encryption (FBE).
+Security Feature Description Device data must stick The File-Based Encryption (FBE).
 The mobile device automatically encrypts data on the internal flash media of the device using AES 256.
 Device data protection.
-The mobile device provides security functionality to protect data at rest.
-Removable storage encryption.
-The mobile device can encrypt all files placed onto, or already residing on, removable storage attached to the device (not all devices support removable media).
+The mobile device provides security functionality to Removable storage encryption.
+The mobile device can encrypt all files placed onto, or already residing on, removable storage attached to the device (not all devices support removable media). protect data at rest.
 Sensitive data protection.
 The mobile device has the ability to securely store incoming data that is considered sensitive such that it can't be decrypted without the user logging in.
 Application Management.
 The device provides a number of security functions to manage device software.
 Application resource restrictions.
 All applications are run within a controlled environment that limits applications to only accessing only authorized data and resources.
 Access Control.
-The device can implement access control that reduces mobile Device lock.
-The mobile device can be configured to lock automatically after a defined period of inactivity (1 to 60 minutes) limiting access to device functions accept those that are explicitly authorized such as emergency calls. user permissions and assists Local wipe.
+The device can implement access control that reduces mobile user permissions and assists Device lock.
+The mobile device can be configured to lock automatically after a defined period of inactivity (1 to 60 minutes) limiting access to device functions accept those that are explicitly authorized such as emergency calls.
+Local wipe.
 The mobile device has the ability to wipe encryption keys/data on a device after a defined number of authentication attempts are surpassed.